 All GoPros come with built-in microphones.
 They do a serviceable job for casual use, but the sound quality of the on-board mics frankly isn’t great.

 And one of the casualties of the newer design of a built-in waterproof casing is that the on-board sound quality isn’t as good.
 So if audio is important to the video footage you’re shooting, you’ll get much better results by using an external microphone.
+Adding an external mic is the single best thing you can do improve the sound quality on your GoPro videos.

 There’s a huge variety of external microphones available on the market.
 Some are better for recording speaking voices, others for music, and others for ambient sounds.
 So here’s a rundown of some popular external mics to use with recent GoPros.